 Initial coaching training in education emphasises that coaching is not about providing solutions.
 As a result, we can be nervous about sharing our expertise, but our expertise could be helpful for the coachee.
 Minute by minute contracting involves seeking permission from the coachee for you to offer your own experience or knowledge.
 For example:

-Would it be helpful if I shared what I did with some boys in a similar ability group last year?
+Coach: Would it be helpful if I shared what I did with a similar group of boys last year?

-Yes- that would be great actually.
-I am not sure where to start really.
+Teacher: Yes, that would be great actually.
+I’m not sure where to start.

-Well, it took a while, but I figured it was the start of lessons that were key, so I changed my starters.
+Coach: Well, it took a while, but I found the start of lessons was key—so I changed my starters.
 I made them shorter and more competitive.

 7. Questioning